Table of Contents

 AccessNet accounts are provisioned (and subsequently deprovisioned) to allow for proper access to technology resources available at the university.

 AccessNet accounts are created when:

-- a visiting faculty guest is sponsored by an eligible University employee, and approved by the Vice Provost for Faculty Affairs or named delegate;
+- A visiting or volunteer faculty guest is sponsored by an eligible University employee, and approved by the Vice Provost for Faculty Affairs or named delegate;

-The existence of an AccessNet username and password does not automatically grant privileges (Authorization); it merely means that Temple asserts that the given person has logged in (Authentication).
-Applications are responsible for checking appropriate Authorization before granting access
+The existence of an AccessNet username and password does not automatically grant access privileges (Authorization); it merely means that Temple asserts that the given person has a login (Authentication) account.
+Application owners are responsible for checking appropriate Authorization before granting access.

 The Guest Access Request System (GARS), part of TUPortal, manages requests for guest accounts.
-Two types of guest accounts exist: normal "NTU" guest accounts, which are run-of-the-mill low assurance and low privilege accounts; and "TVF", which are relatively low privilege Faculty guest accounts (for visiting and volunteer faculty).
+There are a few types of guest accounts: "NTU" guest accounts, which are run-of-the-mill low assurance and low privilege accounts; "TVF" & “TVF2”, which are relatively low privilege Faculty guest accounts (for visiting and volunteer faculty), “TUR”, which are accounts sponsored by TU Rome, and TUH, sponsored by TU Hospital.
 Requests placed in GARS (by eligible employees) are common-matched against Banner data and then routed to a list of allowed approvers.